thornhell/Biblioteka/README.md

 # Biblioteka

-*Library* is a simple book management application.
+*Biblioteka* is a simple book management application.

 ## Biblioteka